-- (1) If a monetary obligation is expressed in a currency other than that of the place of payment, it may be paid by the debtor in the currency of the place of payment unless - (a) that currency is not freely convertible; or nazirang kiloleg mewali ing lalah 10 mpd (10 m) ang 12 me

-- (b) the parties have agreed that payment should be made only in the currency in which the monetary obligation is expressed.
-The group was the - (2) If it is impossible for the debtor to make payment in the currency in which the monetary obligation sisters expressed, the creditor may require payment in the currency of the place of payment, even in the case envisaged by paragraph (1)(b).
+- (1) If a monetary obligation is expressed in a currency other than that of the place of payment, it may be paid by the debtor in the currency of the place of payment unless - (a) that currency is not freely convertible; or - (b) the parties have agreed that payment should be made only in the currency in which the monetary obligation is expressed. - (2) If it is impossible for the debtor to make payment in the currency in which the monetary obligation is expressed, the creditor may require payment in the currency of the place of payment, even in the case envisaged by paragraph (1)(b). - (3) Payment in the currency of the place of payment is to be made according to the applicable rate of exchange prevailing there when payment is due.